gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 if __name__ == "__main__":
     demo.launch()
 ```

+**Returning Multiple Messages**

+You can return multiple assistant messages from your chat function simply by returning a `list` of messages of any of the above types (you can even mix-and-match).
+This lets you, for example, send a message along with files, as in the following example:

 ## Using Your Chatbot via API

 Once you've built your Gradio chat interface and are hosting it on [Hugging Face Spaces](https://hf.space) or somewhere else, then you can query it with a simple API at the `/chat` endpoint.
 The endpoint just expects the user's message (and potentially additional inputs if you have set any using the `additional_inputs` parameter), and will return the response, internally keeping track of the messages sent so far.